Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: Introduction

 \section{Introduction}

-Quantum phase transitions (QPTs) occur at zero temperature and are accompanied with a dramatic change in the physical properties of a systems near the critical parameters \cite{Sachdev}.
-The same universality class can be shared by many different systems.
-It has been always the hot topics in the fields of solid-state systems and the light controlled condensed matter systems, such as the fermionic \cite{hubbard}, spin \cite {Sachdev}, bosonic \cite{bose}, as well as the fermion (spin)-boson coupling systems \cite{HubHol,Leggett}.
-Because fermions have both the spin and charge degree of freedom, so various quantum phases can emerge in the fermionic systems and bosonic ones if bosons are formed by composite fermions, such as femion(boson)-Hubbard models in High-Tc superconductors and cold atoms.
-Among the light-matter interacting systems, it is well known for a long time that even the prototype Dicke model \cite{Dicke}, and the spin-boson model (SBM) \cite{Breuer,weiss1} can display QPTs at strong coupling between the two-level systems (qubits) and the cavity or bosonic baths.
-Recently, it has been even proposed that the quantum Rabi model \cite{QRM}, which only includes one qubit and a single-mode cavity, can undergo a QPT in the infinite ratio of the qubit and cavity frequencies.
-It is generally accepted that the Dicke model and the quantum Rabi model only experience a single QPT from the normal to supperradiant phase with the same critical behavior, and the SBM exhibits the single QPT from delocalized to localized phase with the power of the spectra function dependent criticality ~\cite{Bulla}.
+In the light-matter interacting systems, it is well known for a long time that the prototype Dicke model \cite{Dicke} and the spin-boson model (SBM) \cite{Leggett,Breuer,weiss1} can display quantum phase transitions (QPTs) at strong coupling between the two-level systems (qubits) and the cavity or the bosonic baths.
+Recently, it has even been proposed that the quantum Rabi model only consisting of one qubit and a single-mode cavity can undergo a QPT in the infinite ratio of the qubit and cavity frequencies~\cite{QRM}, which further inspires a surge of studies for the so-called finite-component QPT \cite{Liu,zhengsb,Zu-Jian,Felicetti,yfxie}.
+It is generally accepted that the Dicke model and the quantum Rabi model only experience a single QPT from the normal to the superradiant phase with the same critical behavior, and the SBM exhibits the single QPT from the delocalized to the localized phases with the spectra function dependent critical exponents ~\cite{Bulla}.

-With the advance of modern technology in fabrication and bumping lights, the qubits and resonators (oscillators) coupling systems can be engineered in many solid-state devices, such as superconducting circuits \cite{Niemczyk}, cold atoms in optical lattice~\cite{Dimer}, and trapped ions by tuned and pulsed lights \cite{Cirac}, which can be described by the prototype Dicke model and even its variants.
-More Recently, the SBM has been realized by the ultrastrong coupling of a superconducting flux qubit to an open one-dimensional (1D) transmission line ~\cite{Forn2}.
-Even deep-strong coupling between the qubits and resonates can be accessed experimentally \cite{Yoshihara}, and the integration of many qubits can be also realized, such as the quantum supremacy using a programmable superconducting processor claimed by Google \cite{google}.
-The rich and novel quantum phases might emerge in some generalized models.